 The town of Empangeni, two hours up the coast from Durban, has launched a recycling project that commenced in the second week of August 2018.
-Residents have received yellow plastic bin bags in which they can dispose of clean recyclables.
+During this pilot project, certain residents will receive yellow plastic bin bags from the municipality, in which they can dispose of clean recyclables.

 The City of uMhlathuze has urged residents with the bags to rinse recyclable items such as plastic bottles before placing them in the yellow bags.
 Any food residue could contaminate the batch of recycling.

 The yellow bags can be placed on the verge and the waste management services will collect them and send them to the recycling facility.
 The waste collection starts on Thursdays.
 Here is a list of items that can be recycled: